Antikor - ZTSA (Zero Trust Service Access)

 ztsa2

-• “Keeping connection logs” (ZTSA Access Log)
+• “keeping connection logs” (ZTSA Access Log)

-As stated in the CBDDO Information and Communication Security Guide:
+In the CBDDO Information and Communication Security Guide:

-As stated in the CBDDO Audit Guide:
+In the CBDDO Audit Guide:

 Supported Services